broadinstitute/cromwell-task-monitor-bq/README.md

 runs in parallel to all other containers on that GCE instance.
 This container will collect information about the task call attempt running on that instance.
-It would then report the metrics at the end of the task run in a format similar to the following:
+It would then report the metrics in a format similar to the following:

 | timestamp | project_id | zone | instance_id | instance_type | workflow_id  | task_call_name | task_call_index | task_call_attempt | preemptible | cpu_count | cpu_util_pct | mem_total_gb | mem_util_pct | disk_total_gb | disk_util_pct |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |